emma-sax4/zoesax301.github.io/README.md

 ### Contributing

-For more information on contributing to this project, running Jekyll locally, deployments, and tests, please see [CONTRIBUTING.md](https://github.com/emmahsax/zoesax301/blob/main/.github/CONTRIBUTING.md).
+For more information on contributing to this project, running Jekyll locally, deployments, and tests, please see the [Contributing docs](https://github.com/emmahsax/zoesax301/blob/main/.github/contributing.md).
 To submit a feature request, bug ticket, etc, please submit an official [GitHub Issue](https://github.com/emmahsax/zoesax301/issues/new).

 ### Security Policy